j-csy/azure-docs/articles/logic-apps/connect-virtual-network-vnet-isolated-environment.md

   * Make sure that your virtual network [enables access for your ISE](#enable-access) so that your ISE can work correctly and stay accessible.

-  * If you use [ExpressRoute](../expressroute/expressroute-introduction.md), which provides a private connection to Microsoft cloud services that's facilitated by the connectivity provider, you must [create a route table](../virtual-network/manage-route-table.md) that has the following route and link that table to each subnet that's used by your ISE:
+  * If you use [ExpressRoute](../expressroute/expressroute-introduction.md), which provides a private connection to Microsoft cloud services that's facilitated by the connectivity provider, you must make sure that you are not using forced tunnel configuration.
+If this is enabled, you must [create a route table](../virtual-network/manage-route-table.md) that has the following route and link that table to each subnet that's used by your ISE:

     **Name**: <*route-name*><br>
     **Address prefix**: 0.0.0.0/0<br>
     **Next hop**: Internet

+   * If you use Network Virtual Appliances, make sure that you have not enabled SSL termination or traffic inspection for traffic originating from ISE Subnet.

 * If you want to use custom DNS servers for your Azure virtual network, [set up those servers by following these steps](../virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances.md) before you deploy your ISE to your virtual network.
 For more information about managing DNS server settings, see [Create, change, or delete a virtual network](../virtual-network/manage-virtual-network.md#change-dns-servers).